 These credit agreements, and the agreement relating to the conduit commercial paper program described below, contain customary restrictive and financial covenants as well as customary events of default, including financial covenants regarding the maintenance of net worth, minimum interest coverage, and maximum leverage ratios.
 At December 31, 2003, we were in compliance with all applicable financial covenant requirements.
 The terms of each of these credit agreements also include standard provisions related to conditions of borrowing, including a customary material adverse effect clause which could limit our ability to borrow.
-We have not experienced a material adverse effect.
+We have not experienced a material adverse effect and we know of no circumstances or events which would be reasonably likely to result in a material adverse effect.
 We do not believe the material adverse effect clause poses a material funding risk to Humana in the future.